 Maratea is one of Italy's best-kept secrets — a small coastal town in the Basilicata region that possesses a coastline of vertiginous limestone cliffs, crystal-clear water, and an extraordinary natural setting without the crowds or prices of the Amalfi Coast, which it is regularly compared to.
-The 30-kilometre drive along the SS18 between Acquafredda and Castrocucco is the road that defines this coast: an engineering achievement cut into sheer rock faces that drop directly to the Tyrrhenian Sea, with views that open and close like theatrical curtains at every bend.
-Above the main town of Maratea, on a peak at 634 metres, stands the white marble Christ the Redeemer statue — 21 metres tall and the second largest in the world after the famous one in Rio de Janeiro — arms outstretched over the Tyrrhenian Sea in a setting of almost surreal drama.
+The 29-kilometre drive along the SS18 between Acquafredda and Castrocucco is the road that defines this coast: an engineering achievement cut into sheer rock faces that drop directly to the Tyrrhenian Sea, with views that open and close like theatrical curtains at every bend.
+Above the main town of Maratea, on a peak at 634 metres, stands the white marble Christ the Redeemer statue — about 21 metres tall — among Europe's tallest Christ statues, often compared with Rio's — arms outstretched over the Tyrrhenian Sea in a setting of almost surreal drama.

 The coast at Maratea is less famous than the Amalfi Coast but arguably more beautiful in its natural state.
 The water has the same quality of blue — deep, transparent, intensely coloured — but the cliffs are wilder and less developed, and the coves accessible from the road are known primarily to locals and the steadily growing community of Italian coastal tourists who have discovered that Basilicata offers far better value than Campania.
 The town of Maratea itself is divided into several parts: the upper historic centro (accessible on foot via steep lanes), the Porto di Maratea with its elegant harbour and seafood restaurants, and the beach area at Fiumicello.
 The harbour restaurants serve some of the finest fish in southern Italy, with a very direct relationship between the morning's catch and the afternoon's menu.